Proxtx/redditDownloader/README.md

 Downloads your saved reddit posts automatically

+# setup
-# create a reddit application here
+1. create a reddit application here https://ssl.reddit.com/prefs/apps/ create an app script

-https://ssl.reddit.com/prefs/apps/
-create an app
-script
+2. Copy config.example.json to config.json

+3. Fill out the missing fields with the ones you got from the bot you created.

+4. Run node .

+5. (Optional) if you want a GUI to look at your posts head to https://GitHub.com/Proxtx/redditDownloaderGUI